9023. Minimum increments

 Example

-For example, for x = 6 the sequence d will not be suitable, but for x = 8 it will.
+For example, when x = 6, the sequence d is not valid, but when x = 8, it is.

-Consider the second test.
-Start the binary search on the interval 4 ≤ x ≤ 7.
-For example, for x = 4, the sequence d is already suitable.
+Now consider the second test case.
+Run binary search in the interval 4 ≤ x ≤ 7.
+For example, the sequence d is already valid at x = 4.

-The input sequence is stored in array m.
-The sequence x, x + 1, x + 2, …, x + n – 1 is stored in array d.
+The input sequence is stored in the array m.
+The sequence x, x + 1, x + 2, …, x + n – 1 is stored in the array d.

 #define MAX 1000000